Petroleum industry in Equatorial Guinea: History

 In 1980, the Spanish petroleum corporation Hispanoil signed in agreement with the Equatoguinean government to form the joint venture GEPSA.
 Shortly after, the firm successfully drilled a gas well in the Alba region that appeared to be promising.
 However, the Spanish oil company decided to withdraw from the country in 1990 due to the lack of a viable market for the gas discovered there.
 As a result, the government allowed for bids from other companies to extract oil.

-Walter International was allowed to given the rights to drill in the region.
+Walter International was given the rights to drill in the region.
 Just one year later, a site close to the original drilling site set up by GEPSA began producing oil.
 Yet, it was not until 1995, when Mobil struck oil in its Zafiro field, that the country truly became a major oil-producing nation.
 Soon after in 1999, the American oil firm Triton discovered oil at its Ceiba field.

 Due to several corporate changes through the early 2000s, the major oil companies that operated in the country were now owned by American firms.
 In contrast, there is a notable absence of British oil firms in the country.
 While Americans dominate the industry, Shell and BP both had yet to explore for oil.
 As a result of the prevalent presence of foreign firm in the country, foreign direct investment from all over has flooded the nation.